 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-- Constitutional reform and its effects
+- Constitutional amendment and its effects

 - Monopolistic conduct